stephbu/aoc2023/day1/README.md

 The test data case that should have shown expected behavior was ```eightwothree``` unfortunately with method one generated ```8wo3``` vs the expected ```823```.
 Luckily I figured out.

+I brought through non-digit characters, so I could visually debug the preprocessor issue.
+The "no digit, no match" case could have been skipped, but I left it in for clarity.

 ## Summary
 Done by 1am EST on Day 1 - I'm happy with that, and ready for Day 2.